goauthentik/authentik/website/docs/applications/manage_apps.md

 ### Video

-<iframe width="560" height="315" src="https://youtu.be/broUAWrIWDI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/broUAWrIWDI;start=22" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Instructions

-To add an application to authentik, so that it appears in users' **My applications** page, you can use the Application Wizard, which creates both the new application and the required provider at the same time.
+To add an application to authentik and have it display on users' **My applications** page, you can use the Application Wizard, which creates both the new application and the required provider at the same time.

 1. Log into authentik as an admin, and navigate to **Applications --> Applications**.